andrei-kav/nodejs2024Q1-service/README.md

   `PSQL_USER` may be random (f.i. `admin`)
   `PSQL_PASSWORD` may be random (f.i. `admin`)
 * run `npm run docker:compose:images:up` to run API
-* run `npm run docker:compose:images:down` to clean up containers
+* run `npm run docker:compose:images:down` to clean up containers and volumes

 ## Running API from scratch (database image will be created from scratch)
 * Create the `.env` file in root folder with the info based on the `.env.example`